Towards Robust Surgical Automation via Digital Twin Representations from Foundation Models: Method

 A language-based agent using GPT4-o is employed to realize embodied intelligence.
 The system prompt defines the agent's role and provides a set of actions from which the agent can carefully select and sequence to complete a task.
 Based on the human-level natural language commands, the agent performs step-by-step online planning.
 At each step, it predicts the next action based on the task command, previous actions, and the supervisor's feedback.
 Here, the supervisor integrates human feedback into each step to enable closed-loop planning through shared embodiment.
 The set of actions made available to the agent includes perception actions and robot actions, as listed below:

-\begin{enumerate} \item Get observations: allows the agent to access the extracted digital twin-based scene representation of the environment, such as the identification, segmentation, and pose of objects.
-Each object will be assigned an object ID and stored to aid future planning. \item Reach target object: enables the agent to control the surgical system's PSM to move to the pick/place position of a specific object, identified by the object ID. \item Pick target object: allows the agent to close the end-effector (Large Needle Driver) attached to the PSM, to grab/pick the target object. \item Release the object: allows the agent to open the end-effector, releasing a picked object at the current position. \item Adjust position: allows the agent to incrementally adjust the robot's position by a fixed offset relative to the camera coordinates based on the specified directions: up, down, left, right, forward, and back. \item Inquiry: allows the agent to interact with the supervisor to get further instructions or clarifications. \end{enumerate} After completing a reach/pick action (2, 3), the agent requests feedback from the supervisor to confirm the successful execution of the action.
+\begin{enumerate} \item Get observations: allows the agent to access the extracted DT representation of the environment, such as the identification, segmentation, and pose of objects.
+Each object is assigned an object ID to aid future planning. \item Reach target object: enables the agent to control the surgical system's PSM to reach the pick/place position of an object with a specific object ID. \item Pick target object: allows the agent to close the end-effector (Large Needle Driver) attached to the PSM, to grab/pick the target object. \item Release the object: allows the agent to open the end-effector, releasing a picked object at the current position. \item Adjust position: allows the agent to incrementally adjust the robot's position by a fixed offset relative to the camera coordinates based on the specified directions: up, down, left, right, forward, and back. \item Inquiry: allows the agent to interact with the supervisor to get further instructions or clarifications. \end{enumerate} After completing a reach/pick action (2, 3), the agent requests feedback from the supervisor to confirm the successful execution of the action.
 During the reach actions (2), the PSM follows a trajectory based on linearly interpolated waypoints decided from the current and final positions.